-- A. This Agreement shall be effective from August 1, 2021 through July 31, 2024. - B. Compensation - 1.
-Annual Salaries. - a.
+A. This Agreement shall be effective from August 1, 2024 through July 31, 2027.

+B. Compensation

+- 1. Annual Salaries. - a.
 Members shall be paid on Appendix A. The resulting base salary shall be:

 - b.
-During the entire duration of this Master Agreement each Member who has gained the additional training to move horizontally on the salary schedule for regular contract duties shall be moved to the higher training column in accordance with Section XXVIII(H) of the Master Agreement. - c.
+During the entire duration of this Master Agreement each Member who has gained the additional training to move horizontally on the salary schedule for regular contract duties shall be moved to the higher training column. - c.
 Beginning with the 2017-18 school year and continuing thereafter, each Member who was in paid status for the Board for at least one hundred twenty (120) contract days during the immediately preceding school year shall be credited with that year on the Salary Schedule. - d.
-Employees who were in service in the District at least one hundred twenty (120) days in the 2010-2011 and/or 2011-2012 school years and are behind in steps in relation to their years of service will receive one make-up step with their first paycheck in Fiscal Year 2021 (September 2020) and one make-up step with their first paycheck in Fiscal Year 2022 (September 2021), as applicable.
-A list of the employees affected and the steps and effective dates will be provided to the PEA President. - e.
 This Article sets forth the exclusive method for Members to move to higher levels and/or training columns, notwithstanding any other language in this Master Agreement or provision of law. - 2.
 The three notes on the most recent Appendix A shall be included on the new Appendix A schedule. - 3.
 Employees will be paid a one-time payment of one thousand dollars (\$1,000.00) in the year they reach Step 31.
 Employees will be paid a one-time payment of one thousand dollars (\$1,000.00) in the year they reach Step 33.
 The payment shall be made following completion of 120 work days in that school year.